rao305/Syntra.ai/README.md

 3. Run: `aws configure`
 4. Enter your credentials when prompted
 5. Run: `./scripts/fetch-secrets.sh`
+   - This fetches all secrets and creates:
+     - `backend/.env.local` (backend variables)
+     - `frontend/.env.local` (frontend variables)
+6. Verify: `./scripts/verify-all-secrets.sh` (optional but recommended)

 **For Team Leads:**
 1. Create AWS IAM users and policies (see `scripts/setup-iam-policy.json`)
 2. Generate access keys for each developer
 3. Share credentials in `developer-credentials.txt`
-4. Upload your `backend/.env` to Parameter Store: `./scripts/setup-parameter-store.sh`
+4. Upload secrets to Parameter Store: `./scripts/setup-parameter-store.sh`
+   - Reads from both `backend/.env` and `frontend/.env.local`
+   - Uploads all 47 parameters with correct names and real values
+5. Verify upload: `./scripts/verify-all-secrets.sh`

 ---